edgedb/easy-edgedb/README.md

   │        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ Consider using an explicit type cast or a conversion function.
 ```

 Another surprise!
 This is an important point though: EdgeDB requires a cast for an empty set, because it won't try to guess at what type it is.
+There's no way to guess the type of an empty set if all we give it is `{}`, so EdgeDB won't try.
 Okay, one more time, this time making sure that the `{}` empty set is of type `str`:

 ```
 edgedb> SELECT {'Buda-Pesth', 'Bistritz'} ++ <str>{};